-The mission of the Seattle Housing Authority is to enhance the Seattle community by creating and sustaining decent, safe and affordable living environments that foster stability and self-sufficiency for people with low incomes.
-SHA provides long-term, low-income rental housing and rental assistance to more than 34,000 people in Seattle.
 SHA owns and operates approximately 8,000 units at nearly 400 sites throughout the city.
-SHA also administers more than 10,000 Housing Choice Vouchers, enabling low-income residents to receive rental assistance throughout the Seattle housing market.
+SHA also administers more than 11,000 Housing Choice Vouchers, enabling low-income residents to receive rental assistance throughout the Seattle housing market.
 SHA, an independent public corporation established in 1939, is governed by a seven-member Board of Commissioners, two of whom are SHA residents.
 Commissioners are appointed by the Mayor and confirmed by the City Council.
 More information is available at www.seattlehousing.org.

-3) Women and Minority Business Enterprise (WMBE) Inclusion Plan: SHA requires proposers to make good-faith efforts to meet SHA's 14% aspirational Inclusion Plan goal in the use of minority-owned and women-owned businesses in the direct performance of commercially useful work as part of the proposed Project Team.
-Also, SHA requires a good-faith effort in finding and utilizing the services of socially and economically disadvantaged business enterprises, HUD Section 3 businesses, small businesses and veteran-owned businesses and to provide meaningful opportunities to those firms to participate in the direct performance of commercially useful work as part of the proposed Project Team.
+3) Women and Minority Business Enterprise (WMBE) Inclusion: SHA requires proposers to make good-faith efforts to meet SHA's 14% aspirational WMBE goal and provide meaningful opportunities to WMBE firms to participate in the direct performance of commercially useful work as part of the proposed Project Team.